IAG COVID-19 Best PracticesPosted on May 30, 2020

-All participants are being informed that IAG is taking precautions to limit potential viral spread
+-All participants are being informed that IAG is taking precautions to limit potential viral spread

-Specific precautions will be determined and described based on the state of pandemic at the time of participation, as well as the attendant public health and industry advice
+-Specific precautions will be determined and described based on the state of pandemic at the time of participation, as well as the attendant public health and industry advice

-All participants will be required to sign a Declaration of Health and Exposure.
+-All participants will be required to sign a Declaration of Health and Exposure.
 Participation will be limited to those who can attest to being well, to not having been exposed to anyone who is sick, and to not having travelled outside the country within 14 days of the commencement of the trip or course.

-IAG cancellation policy has been adjusted to allow for unforeseen changes.
+-IAG cancellation policy has been adjusted to allow for unforeseen changes.
 If IAG is forced to reschedule or cancel trips or courses because of restrictive measures coming back into place due to a resurgence in the virus, everyone booked will be given the choice of rescheduling or receiving a full credit for anytime in the future.

-If participants are booking front-country accommodation previous to the trip/course they must vet the viral mitigation procedures of the accommodation provider before booking.
+-If participants are booking front-country accommodation previous to the trip/course they must vet the viral mitigation procedures of the accommodation provider before booking.

-Participants are informed that by signing COVID-19 Practices Agreement and participating in the trip or course, they agree to abide by the mitigation procedures in this document.
+-Participants are informed that by signing COVID-19 Practices Agreement and participating in the trip or course, they agree to abide by the mitigation procedures in this document.
 They also accept and understand that despite all precautions, participants and/or staff are still at risk of contracting the virus.

 Pre-trip Communication with IAG Guides/Instructors

-All guides/instructors will be informed that we are taking precautions to limit potential viral spread and that their participation on the trip is dependent on their agreement to abide by these guidelines.
+-All guides/instructors will be informed that we are taking precautions to limit potential viral spread and that their participation on the trip is dependent on their agreement to abide by these guidelines.

-All guides/instructors will be required to sign the COVID-19 Practices Agreement and Declaration of Health and Exposure
+-All guides/instructors will be required to sign the COVID-19 Practices Agreement and Declaration of Health and Exposure

 -IAG will only engage guides/instructors who can attest to being well, to not having been exposed to anyone who is sick, and to have not travelled outside the country within 14 days of the commencement of the trip.

-Pre-trip/course meetings will be held with guides/instructors at which we will discuss in detail the pandemic-related mitigations we are instituting on the trip, review emergency protocols specific to viral mitigation and consider limits to exposure to risks other than COVID-19
+-Pre-trip/course meetings will be held with guides/instructors at which we will discuss in detail the pandemic-related mitigations we are instituting on the trip, review emergency protocols specific to viral mitigation and consider limits to exposure to risks other than COVID-19

 First Aid/Emergency Response and Evacuation Protocol

-Where possible, evacuation of a person suspected of being infected with COVID-19 should be done using internal resources, not external.
+-Where possible, evacuation of a person suspected of being infected with COVID-19 should be done using internal resources, not external

-The suspected infected person should be placed in quarantine until evacuation is possible
+-The suspected infected person should be placed in quarantine until evacuation is possible

-A deep clean of all common areas, transportation and equipment should happen immediately post-evacuation
+-A deep clean of all common areas, transportation and equipment should happen immediately post-evacuation

 -Increased vigilance with personal hygiene and deep cleaning of all points of contact should occur during and after an evacuation

-The subject should be managed and transported as directed in communications with health authorities
+-The subject should be managed and transported as directed in communications with health authorities

-If unable to reach health authorities for direction from a remote location, transportation, where possible, should be to medical facilities closest to the home community of the subject if possible
+-If unable to reach health authorities for direction from a remote location, transportation, where possible, should be to medical facilities closest to the home community of the subject if possible

-The subject must confirm with IAG if they tested positive for COVID-19 so an appropriate response can be initiated with other participants.
-Other participants should meanwhile immediately follow protocols for self-isolation until this information is known
+-The subject must confirm with IAG if they tested positive for COVID-19 so an appropriate response can be initiated with other participants.
+Other participants should meanwhile follow protocols for self-isolation immediately, until this information is known

-IAG guides/instructors will carry additional masks and gloves in the first aid kit; use approved mask, gloves and eye protection for all first aid applications and dispose of mask and gloves after use
+-IAG guides/instructors will carry additional masks and gloves in the first aid kit; use approved mask, gloves and eye protection for all first aid applications and dispose of mask and gloves after use

-If rescue is required, ensure the subject is masked
+-If rescue is required, ensure the subject is masked

-Non-COVID-19 Evacuation Protocol
+Non COVID-19 Evacuation Protocol

-Groups should endeavour to self-evacuate injured participants and minimize use of public resources.
+Where possible, groups should endeavour to self-evacuate injured participants and minimize use of public resources.